Lojstr/Minecraft-Server-Hledac/README.md

 Program modified and translated by Lojstr / Program upravil a přeložil Lojstr Program made by Footsiefat.
 All rights go to him.
 (Original repository here: https://github.com/Footsiefat/Minecraft-Server-Scanner)

+MOTD Update coming soon - waiting for the original author.